haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 and moves on to the next value that fails the property.

-If one shrunk value fails the property for the same reason as the original value, the library puts it on the list of candidates for shrinking in place of the original value, and rerun the iteration.
+If one shrunk value fails the property for the same reason as the original value, the library puts it on the list of candidates for shrinking in place of the original value and reruns the iteration.
 The next iteration will take this shrunk value and tries to shrink it further.

 PropEr compares the failure reason for the shrunk value with the failure reason for the original